Michael-RDev/Michael-RDev/README.md

 - Model Building
 - Model Deployment

 I am an experienced machine learning specialist proficient in Python and TensorFlow.
-I've worked with companies like ***Lockheed Martin && SCC Soft Computer*** and utilized popular machine-learning tools like Scikit-learn and Keras for rapid prototyping and deployment.
+I've worked with companies like ***Lockheed Martin && NASA*** and utilized popular machine-learning tools like Scikit-learn and Keras for rapid prototyping and deployment.
 I have expertise in data preprocessing, feature engineering, model evaluation, and hyperparameter tuning.

 ***I build:***
 - Computer Vision Models